NOTICE: This opinion is subject to formal revision before

 jurors lie in voir dire in a way that conceals bias, juror

-impartiality is adequately assured by the parties’ ability to
+impartiality is adequately assured by the parties’ ability to bring

-the verdict is rendered, and to employ nonjuror evidence even after
+rendered, and to employ nonjuror evidence even after the verdict is

-the verdict is rendered. [
+rendered. [

 3 ]